 Some other things to do in Edinburgh include the Scottish National Gallery, the Museum of Edinburgh, the People’s Story Museum, and the Scottish National Portrait Gallery.
 A favourite of mine is the National Museum of Scotland, which houses Greyfriar’s Bobby’s collar and Dolly the Sheep.

 Camera Obscura is another really popular tourist attraction that we found fun.
 We also wanted to see Real Mary King’s Close but unfortunately advanced tickets were required as they sell out quickly.
 At Real Mary King’s Close, you can go underneath the city of Old Town to see the structures that these centuries-old buildings were built on top of.
 We were disappointed we didn’t make it because it sounds like a great time!

 Of course Edinburgh houses several of its own citizens so there’s also a tonne of theatres, restaurants, tea houses, and more to keep occupied with.

 Any other Potterheads here?
 You might look at George Heriot’s School and think it looks like Hogwarts – because it inspired Hogwarts!
 Harry Potter started in Edinburgh.
 J.K.
-Rowling sat down at the Elephant House to write the first book in the series, and a lot of the movies are filmed in Scotland.
+Rowling sat down at Spoon and the Elephant House to write the first book in the series, and a lot of the movies are filmed in Scotland.
 I was actually lucky enough to just stumble upon the restaurant and my inner fangirl exploded when I learned that the queen Rowling herself had started the series there.
-And to top it off, the food was some of the best I’d ever had.
+And to top it off, the food was quite delicious.
 I wrote a blog post on several things to do in Edinburgh that are Harry Potter-related.